-SQUIDs offer invaluable insights on the physical-chemical response by measuring the moment versus applied magnetic field (e.g. hysteresis loops) or moment versus temperature curves of magnetic and superconducting materials in a broad temperature range.
+Invaluable insights on the physical property materials response by measuring the moment versus applied magnetic field (e.g. hysteresis loops) or moment versus temperature, for deciphering static and dynamic phenomena associated with magnetic and superconducting materials.
 Its sensitivity is very high, therefore a small amount of sample is enough to ensure reliable signals.
-In addition to hysteresis loops, SQUID measurements allow precise determination of the charasteristics of the superconducting state (e.g. crticial temperature, Meissner effect etc), as well as those of the Curie, Néel, and spin-glass states, including parameters such as the blocking or freezing temperatures of ferromagnetic, antiferromagnetic, superparamagnetic systems.
+Automated measurements allow precise determination of the charasteristics of the superconducting state (e.g. crticial temperature, Meissner effect etc), as well as those of the Curie, Néel, and spin-glass states, including parameters such as the blocking or freezing temperatures of ferromagnetic, antiferromagnetic, superparamagnetic systems.

 The facility provides a modular experimental station to study the electrical characteristics of energy materials (e.g. electrode materials for Li/Na-ion rechargeble batteries), and beyond that the evolution of electric and magnetic dipole orders, as well as their degree of coupling, which is an identifying feature of a novel magneto-electric systems (e.g. sensors, high-capacity four-state logic memories etc.).